How to Build a Review Website?

 Here is a brief categorization of review websites by a purpose:

-Before we dive into how to create a review website, let’s take a look at which business models can underline this industry.
-At first glance, it may seem that such “advising” platforms work on total altruism; however, this is not the case.
+At first glance, it may seem that these platforms work on total altruism; however, this is not the case.
 There can be several revenue sources defined that nourish these kinds of businesses, including:

-• Sponsored Ads (for example, Yelp and TripAdvisor provide businesses an opportunity to show sponsored ads placed at the top of pages, including on relevant search result pages and competitor business pages).
+- Advertisements - Display third-party businesses’ banner ads on your website.
+Or offer sponsored ads.
+For example, Yelp and Tripadvisor provide businesses an opportunity to show sponsored ads placed at the top of pages, including on relevant search result pages and competitor business pages.

-• Commission from bookings or purchases of goods or services directly on your website.
+- Commission on transactions - Commission from bookings or purchases of goods or services.

-• A business can buy a subscription to get advanced control over their business page on the website (use more marketing options to showcase their business at its best).
+- Subscriptions - A business can buy a subscription to get advanced control over their business page on the website).
+Paid subscriptions can provide different perks to business including premium listings placements and advanced business analytics.

 Moreover, if you have a business website, adding a reviews section can increase the overall rating of your site in the search engines and, thus, attract a larger audience for your services.